suro119/CAE/README.md

-# Lossy Image Compression with Compressive Autoencoders
+# Task-Aware and Content-Aware Variable Rate Image Compression using Compressive Autoencoders